stefanobeni/stefanobeni/README.md

 ### Hi there 👋

 - 💬 Ask me about numerical simulations and the outer heliosphere!
-- 🌱 I’m currently learning about agent-based modelling and looking to learn about machine learning.

 <!--
 **stefanobeni/stefanobeni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.